Kultalaaki/Kultalaaki/README.md

 Android keeps evolving very fast.
 When I started there wasn't runtime permissions, **everything** was allowed.
 I think it was 2018 when my app got kicked out of the Play Store because it uses dangerous permission (reading/ writing sms).
 This has to be approved by Google and many times I tried to get permission from Google but they didn't see my app as useful as I have hoped.
+Now this app is open source for everyone to see what is happening under the hood.
 After kickout I made website to host my app and kept it one year.
 There was just too much going on in my life at that point so i didn't have strength to keep it up.
-I didn't abandon my users, as there was constant flow of emails asking how to make app working.
-Android has introduced so many power optimizations that many users were baffled how things work.
+I didn't abandon my users, as there was constant flow of emails because many phone makers have put so restrictive measures on how apps can work in background.

 **Biggest** mistake and how it has affected.
 Well..
 I had learned little how to program.
 I really didn't know how to do it "right".